o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open the **Editor**, then open the **Material Editor**, and choose to edit the leaf material (`aspen_leaf.material`).
 Make sure you select the leaf material because that is the parent material of the other parts of the tree.

-1. On the right, scroll down to **Vegetation Bending** and ensure that the 6 properties we just added are there.
+1. On the right, scroll down to **Vegetation Bending** and ensure that the 6 properties you just added are there.

 1. Adjust the properties!
 Make sure you adjust all of them so that you can see bending in the later steps.

 ### Add process bending function
-First, let's add a function that our multiple vertex shaders can call to avoid repeat code.
-We will be writing more functions for different parts of the bending and calling them all from this function.
+First, let's add a function that your multiple vertex shaders can call to avoid repeat code.
+You will be writing more functions for different parts of the bending and calling them all from this function.
 1. Open `VegetationBending_Common.azsli`.

 1. At the bottom, add a function to return the world position of the vertex after applying bending.
 The parameters given to this function are all helpful for determining bending.